 Tablet is a wonderfully tasty, sugary, sweet with a mildly grainy texture.
 The closest thing to compare it to would be fudge and it has certainly been called Scottish fudge before.
 The difference is in the texture, as fudge is a lot softer compared to Tablet’s more solid crumbly consistency.

 Tablet is delicious, it melts in your mouth, and goes wonderfully with coffee or tea as a little treat.
 Not so good for the waistline but definitely perfect when you want something sweet!
-It’s often served as an after-dinner treat at weddings and you’ll find many accommodation providers in Scotland leave it as a little gift for their guests too.
+It’s often served as an after-dinner treat at weddings and you’ll also find many accommodation providers in Scotland leave it as a little gift for their guests.

 Some variations can be found outside of Scotland, but of course, we think the best is on offer right here.